Kiersti Giron

 I think stories can indeed “restore order with imagination.”
 In fact, a South African pastor preached a wonderful sermon on this at our church recently—you can listen here if you’d like.
 But if what stories and imagination bring is based purely on a false perception of reality, that hope is just what P.L.
 Travers feared—nothing but spoonfuls of sugar and fairy dust.

-I think, instead, the best stories actually reflect to us a reality deeper than what we can always see on the surface of this flawed and sin-riddled world.
+I think, instead, the best stories actually rScroll3eflect to us a reality deeper than what we can always see on the surface of this flawed and sin-riddled world.
 They help us to see the bigger picture.
 They give us hope that evil will be overcome by good in the end, that all is not lost, that all things are possible.
 All of which are absolutely true . . . if we know the greatest Story-Writer of all.

 He, in fact, is constantly working to reframe our reality, as this article points out—to redeem it, to, yes, save it.
 To bring good out of evil.
 The great story we call history shows this—especially when He entered it Himself in the biggest, most unpredictable plot twist ever.